-WESTERN civilization has been marked by periodic "Egyptomania" crazes when styles in architecture, art and fashion took on an Egyptiany flavor ... and it all started with Antinous, according to a new book.
+WESTERN civilization has been marked by periodic "Egyptomania" crazes when styles in architecture, art and fashion took on an Egyptiany flavor ... and it all started with Antinous, according to this book.

 Egyptomania's first big converts were the Romans, who were fascinated by the hieroglyphs they could not understand.